 Some tips, videos, and references to help make your adventures enjoyable.

 Videos (from the info above)

-- Most areas have a listing of places you can go.
-For example in Ontario, here’s is the official Ontario Parks Locator.
+- Most areas have a listing of places you can go canoeing.
+For example, in Ontario, here’s the official Ontario Parks Locator.

 - You can check by location, activities, and even select areas where motorboats are prohibited (best option if you want quiet, calm water and being able to converse without yelling).

 - Breaking up the paddling with swimming and playing is important.
-It helps keep kids from getting bored of just paddling or sitting in the canoe, and they’re the happiest when they’re tired out!
+It helps keep kids from getting bored of paddling or sitting in the canoe, and they’re the happiest when tired!

 - Some of the first trips may not go so great.
 Stick with it!
-Apparently I hated water as a little toddler and my parents figured I would be the fly in their ointment.
+I hated water as a little toddler, and my parents figured I would be the fly in their ointment.
 Well…that certainly changed to the polar opposite – you can’t keep me away from the water.

 - Check the weather.
 NEVER canoe in a thunderstorm!
 No matter if the chances are low, it’s never worth the risk.
-While cancelling a day trip is disappointing, a day of rain can dampen any amount of zeal to try another time.
+While canceling a day trip is disappointing, a rainy day can dampen any zeal to try another time.